The 2022 Legal Citizen of the Year Award

 The Jonathan U. Newman Legal Citizen of the Year Award recognizes the late Judge Newman for his leadership in encouraging and instilling respect for civic education in Oregon.
 Each year, a leader is honored for demonstrating a commitment to the mission and principles of Classroom Law Project including advancing the ideals of civic education and inspiring future generations.
 View a list of all our honorees over the years.

 As part of the Legal Citizen of the Year Award & Celebration, Classroom Law Project also honors an exemplary educator in Oregon with the Civic Educator of the Year Award.
-The 2020-21 honoree, announced December 4 at the annual Oregon Civics Conference for Teachers, is Deborah Mueller of Village Home.
+The 2021-22 honoree, announced at the 2021 Oregon Civics Conference for Teachers, is Gail Greaney of Sisters High School.